rajangdavis/osvc_ruby/README.md

 Figure out how to record and stub responses for a good response and bad response

 Simulate these responses

-Add in TravisCI into workflow to run tests and push and publish gem

-Add in Code Climate? or something to show the percentage of covered methods for testing

 Follow with next Classes (ServiceCategories, Answers, Interfaces)